 How to get started

-First of all, start with a handful of broad topics – pick 3-5.
+First of all, make a list of a handful of broad topics – pick 3-5.
 If you were in the golf niche you could break it down like this:

 - How to play golf